S.K.H. St. Christopher's Home: Small Group Home

 In seeing that many young children are unable to receive adequate care and proper attention due to family crisis and problems, St. Christopher's Home set up small group homes to compensate for what these children lack.
 Small group homes basically serve three purposes including: Protecting and promoting the health and welfare of children, taking care of their development (physically and mentally) and last but not least, enhancing their potential development, sense of responsibility, self-respect and self-care abilities.

 This service targets at children aged 4–18, hoping to provide them with temporary 24-hour family-like residential care until they are able to return home or settle down in another long term residential home placement.
 Small group homes are mainly located in public housing estates including Sau Mau Ping Estate in Kwun Tong, On Yam Estate in Kwai Chung, Cheung Hang Estate in Tsing Yi, Tin Shui Estate and Tin Yiu Estate in Tin Shui Wai and Lok Man Road in Chai Wan.

-The Home creates a home-like environment for children and provide counselling as well as welfare plans for them in which all of these are done by registered social worker.
-Moreover, it helps children to develop social and self-care skills and provide tutorial classes for them to act as outside classroom supplement.
+The Home creates a home-like environment for children and provides counselling as well as welfare plans for them in which all of these are done by registered social worker.
+Moreover, it helps children to develop social and self-care skills and provides tutorial classes for them to act as outside classroom supplement.